- a unitary operator, and

 This algorithm can be summed up by the following circuit:

 Suppose we define a periodic function to be equal to .
 In this case, we know beforehand that the period is 2.
-But let’s see if we can find the same value using the above quantum algorithm.
+But let’s just pretend that we don’t know this, and see if we can find the same value using the above quantum algorithm.

-Let’s use a 3-qubit system, so that .
+Let’s use a 3-qubit system, so that , but really, as we know, any power of two will work.
 We could use any size, but for the convenience of the math, let’s keep to it .

-Now we need to extract the period without that annoying linear shift.
+Well, we can’t just yet.
 So we once again apply the QFT:

-Taking the largest value, we can compute , and since we know that from our qubit register setup, it is clear that the period of is .
+Taking the largest value (which is 4) we can solve the equation , and since we know that from our qubit register setup, it is clear that the period of is .

 In this case, was a multiple of (i.e. a multiple of .
 When this is the case (and it definitely is not always the case – depending on the basis), then